jmanhype/parlant/README.md

 Need help?
 Send us a message on [Discord](https://discord.gg/QXKvkqph).
 We're happy to answer questions and help you get up and running!

 ## Contributing
 We're currently finalizing our Contributor License Agreement (CLA).
-Full contribution guidelines (no pun intended) will be available soon!
+Full contribution guidelines will be available soon!

 Want to get involved?
 Join us on [Discord](https://discord.gg/QXKvkqph) and let's discuss how you can help shape Parlant.
 We're excited to work with contributors directly while we set up our formal processes!